 It comes as the government’s Job Retention Scheme, or furlough, ended on 30 September, which means companies will have to make decisions over the future of employment for their furloughed workers.
 Renovo’s research shows that of the employers considering redundancies 84% have employees on furlough.

-Here, Which? explains the key things you need to know if you’re at risk of being made redundant.
+Here, Which? with the help of Which?
+Legal explains the key things you need to know if you’re at risk of being made redundant.

 - Which?
 Legal can offer its members personal advice on redundancy.
 Visit Which?
 Legal to find out more.

 1. You may not get a Universal Credit uplift for much longer

 If you are made redundant, you may not benefit from the Universal Credit uplift of £20 a week for much longer, which was introduced in April last year.